awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 ```bash
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names EC2SpotWorkshopASG
 ```

+To check the newly created instances Auto Scaling group in the AWS Console, head to [EC2 Dashboard home](https://console.aws.amazon.com/ec2/home?#Home:), click on "Instances (running), and filter the list of instances using `aws:autoscaling:groupName = EC2SpotWorkshopASG`.

 4.) **How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?**